|Sir Thomas Browne (1605–1682|

 The collection also contains a cast of Browne’s own skull, made in the years after 1840.
 His coffin was vandalized and his head and hair sold on to a fellow collector.
 On show is a rare pirated copy of Sir Thomas’ masterpiece ‘Religio Medici’.
 Dated 1642.

 The collection has been put together by the same team that produced 2016 acclaimed exhibition ‘Scholar, courtier, magician: the lost library of John Dee’.

 The current exhibition is curated by researchers from Queen Mary University of London (QMUL).
 Dr. Harriet Phillips, Research Associate, Queen Mary University of London, and co-curator said

-This exhibition is part of a larger project, led by Queen Mary University of London, which is to edit the entire works of Thomas Browne.
-Given Browne’s influence and intellectual status, his writings have never been fully edited and no earlier edition is in print.
+This exhibition is part of a larger project, led by the Queen Mary University of London, which is to edit the entire works of Thomas Browne.
+Given Browne’s influence and mental status, his writings have never been fully revised, and no earlier edition is in print.